Northern Cardinal

 Cardinal family (Cardinalidae)

-Medium-sized songbird, 8” long.
+A medium-sized songbird.
 Crest on head.
-Male (right in image) – all bright red with black face mask surrounding bill.
-Female (left in image) – buffy below; grayish brown above; reddish bill, wings, and tail; pale gray to black face mask.
+Male is bright red with black face mask surrounding bill.
+Female is grayish brown with a reddish bill and pale gray to black face mask.

 Habitat: